mhinsch/LPMCalib/README.md

   - /abms/*         : Examples of abms
   - SocialSimulations.jl
                     : the main functionalities of execcuting an ABM
   - /simulations    : simulation functions for simulation examples
+  - LoneParentsModel.jl : Main modules for realizing LPM.jl
+  - /lpm                  submodules for declaring, initializing and simulating lpm
   - Spaces.jl       : Spaces on which ABM and its agents are operating
   - Global.jl       : Global variables and types used across the library
   - Utilities.jl    : util routines used across the library